-Issue 5 of the Global Standard for Packaging and Packaging Materials (the Standard) was released in July 2015, and will be audited from 1st January, 2016.
+Issue 6 of the BRCGS for Packaging Materials (the Standard) was released in August 2019, and will be audited from 1st February, 2020.
 Originally developed and published in 2001, it was designed to protect the consumer by providing a common basis for the certification of companies supplying packaging to food producers.
 The Standard has been updated at regular intervals since, to reflect the latest thinking in product safety, and has now attained usage worldwide.

 The Standard now provides a framework for all types of packaging manufacturers to assist them in the production of safe packaging materials and to manage product quality to meet customers’ requirements.
 Certification against the Standard is recognised by many brand owners, retailers, food service companies and manufacturers around the world when assessing the capabilities of their suppliers.
 In response to demand, the Standard has been translated into many languages to facilitate implementation by packaging materials companies across the world.